llee1189/data-structures/README.md

-Either create a linked list or a heap
-Test commit
+LinkedList.java is a code that allows user to input their own values for a linked list.